-The trick question is meant to make people ponder a uniquely American situation.
-The idea of innocence lies at foundation of our national identity.
+The idea of innocence lies at the foundation of our national identity.
 It is as fundamental to our sense of who think we are as alcohol is to an alcoholic.
 Life for (white) Americans is simply unthinkable without the assumption that we are pure and blameless, and the parallel assumption that our anxieties are caused by some evil Other.

-For this reason, whenever the terrible, tragic complexity of human existence pulls us out of denial and causes us to “lose” our innocence, we very quickly back away from the precipice, revive it and re-constitute it.
+For this reason, whenever the terrible complexity of human existence pulls us out of denial and causes us to “lose” our innocence, we very quickly back away from the precipice, revive it and re-constitute it.
 The cracks that appear in our national veneer of innocence scab over quickly, sealing in the microbes – or the truths – that will inevitably rise to the surface as new infections.
 Then we lose our innocence again.
 And each time we do, the experience is so overwhelming that it feels like the first time, because we never really lost it the previous time.

 Nor, in this article, am I interested in the question of who killed him or why – you already have your own opinion – except as how the issue has become part of our modern narrative.
 What I am interested in is the mythological issues: how myths drive us and how they are created.

-1 – A New Start
+A New Start

-Kennedy’s evocative power spoke to people’s longing for some transcendent community and in so doing, it allowed people to make themselves vulnerable enough to experience both hope and, indirectly, the legacy of pain and isolation that had been essentially sealed from public awareness since the end of the New Deal…
+It was this feeling…that more than any ideology threatened the system of cultural and erotic control that dominated the fifties and that still dominated the governmental elites of the early sixties…Kennedy’s evocative power spoke to people’s longing for some transcendent community and in so doing, it allowed people to make themselves vulnerable enough to experience both hope and, indirectly, the legacy of pain and isolation that had been essentially sealed from public awareness since the end of the New Deal…

 Americans share a superficial aversion to the trappings of European royalty.
 But America was formed in what Joseph Campbell called a “demythologized world” that has long lacked transcendent mythic figures.
 So precisely because of our egalitarian ideology – and especially since the age of the movies began – we have searched for public figures who can hold our projections of Kings and Queens.
 This is the shadow side of a society that claims democratic values and refuses to admit that it is not classless.
 Usually these ideal figures have been movie stars and athletes, the stock characters of our cult of celebrity.

-But the Kennedys, unlike their benign but boring predecessor Dwight Eisenhower, were glamorous, sophisticated, physically beautiful, well educated and cultured.
+The Kennedys, unlike their benign but boring predecessor Dwight Eisenhower, were glamorous, sophisticated, physically attractive, well educated, articulate and cultured.
 They appeared to be comfortable around actual movie stars.
 And they were only too happy to help perpetuate the image of aristocracy.
 It was easy to imagine JFK as a king of divine right out of a much earlier time.

 He was, wrote one writer, “the subject of endless reverie about his capacity to renew the world.”
 This capacity to stand at the center of the realm and ritually proclaim the annual renewal of the world, the crops (and the psyche) is one of the characteristics of the archetype of the King, It is the very essence of the idea of the “New Start.”
 The King is the central archetype of the collective unconscious.
 He represents order, fertility, stability and blessing.
 He is a focal point for communal desire and selfless service devoted to a higher order of existence.

-This is a universal mythic theme, but it has particular meaning for us, because a primary characteristic of the central type of figure in American myth, the Hero, is that once he saves the innocent community, he leaves.
+This is a universal mythic theme, but it has particular meaning for us, because a primary characteristic of the central type of figure in American myth, the Hero (whom we often confuse with the King) is that once he saves the innocent community, he leaves that community.
 Our Kings have all moved on, westward, toward the setting sun and the Other World, and we long for the imagined times and places where they once peacefully ruled over us and our service to them gave our lives meaning.